chbh-opensource/chbh-on-bear/docs/index.md

 Check out the links in the sidebar to get started.
 Try 'Getting Started' if you're a new user or jump into a specific software if you already have some experience with BEAR computing.

 !!! note
     This website is intended for current staff and students at the [Centre for Human Brain Health](https://www.birmingham.ac.uk/research/centre-for-human-brain-health/index.aspx) and [University of Birmingham](https://www.birmingham.ac.uk/index.aspx).
-It is not likely to be useful for anyone else...
+It may or may not be useful for anyone else...

 ## Contributors